Welcome

 • The general rule in criminal law is that the actus reus and mens rea must coincide in time (contemporaneity).

-• The continuing act doctrine is an exception where the actus reus continues over time, allowing mens rea formed during that time to coincide.
+• The continuing act doctrine operates where the actus reus continues over time, permitting an overlap with subsequent mens rea.

 Key Terms and Concepts